coach1988/IPTV-Solution/README.md

 A Django-based web-UI to manage IPTV streaming playlists (M3U) + EPG's (XMLTV), upstream and downstream.
 It is basically my first Django project and it is one of only few of my projects that have a real use and that others get to see, so please bear with me if the code is not very pythonic;-)

+It is split up into a management service (Django based, port 8088) and a streaming proxy (Flask based, port 8089).

 PS: Yes, the name is not very creative.

 ## Features: